kinvolk/demo/traffic-control-k8s/README.md

 ```

 This is based on the [Kubernetes Guestbook Example](https://github.com/kubernetes/kubernetes/tree/master/examples/guestbook) but it exposes two different versions of the frontend.
+The sources of the two versions are available in [frontend-php-redis/](frontend-php-redis/)

 ## Prepare your browser for the demo